Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     4. Click **Create**.

-9. Register the web script with Alfresco Content Services.
+9. Register the web script with Content Services.

     1. Open a new tab in the web browser.
     2. In the new tab, enter the URL: `http://localhost:8080/alfresco/service/index`